 Why should you bother memorizing these commands?
 The benefits go far beyond “searching better.”

 The internet is noisy.
 A standard search for “content marketing” yields billions of results.
-By using operators, you strip away the noise.
+Using operators strips away the noise.
 You can filter out social media noise, ignore sales pages, and drill down to the exact data you need.

 Time is money.
 Instead of clicking through five pages of search results, operators often deliver the answer in the first three links.
-For professionals who research for hours, this efficiency saves a lot of time each week.
+For professionals who spend hours researching, this efficiency saves significant time each week.

 For marketers, this is the gold standard.
 You can check what content your competitors publish.
 You can see the keywords they use in titles and what file types they host.
 Best of all, you can do this without spending on costly SEO software.